Untangling internet tech jargon

 Data speed typically refers to how quickly data can travel between your computer and the server (or servers) that stores the data.

-The speed at which data travels is often referred to as latency and it’s measured in milliseconds (ms).
+• Latency is the speed at which data travels and is measured in milliseconds (ms).
 The lower the latency, the faster data gets where it needs to be.
-Latency can also be described as the delay between when you request data (for example when you click to open a website), and that data reaching you.
+Latency can also be described as the delay between when you request data (like clicking to open a website or rewinding a show you're streaming) - and that data reaching you.

 The quantity of data